vice222/digm5010/README.md

 ### Literature Review Part 1
 Use Immersive virtual reality to help COVID-19 patients or healthcare workers.

 The situation of immersive Virtual Reality in the medical field is similar to the game industry -- slow and nonsignificant.
-A majority of applications are about reducing pain (entertainment nature) and surgery simulation (most are simple software made by unity and maya3D, only a few are for commercial use e.g., OSSO VR)
+A majority of applications are about reducing pain (entertainment nature) and surgery simulation (most are simple softwares made by unity and maya3D, only a few are for commercial use e.g., OSSO VR)

-Unlike vaccine worldwide competition, VR is silent (almost no research).It doesn't keep pace with the epidemic.
+Unlike vaccine worldwide competition, VR is silent these days(almost no research about covid-19).It doesn't keep pace with the epidemic.
 #### My Direction (Maybe)
 Easy: Repeat previous distraction experiments, using level design to improve the immersive experience for patients that have shortness of breath or difficulty breathing?

 Difficult: Nucleic acid-based testing (PCR) simulation for the nurse? or further

-###### Collection of papers
+##### Collection of papers
 'Put-That-There': Voice and Gesture at the Graphics Interface Richard A. Bolt, 1980